iu-syntea/coding-challenge/README.md

 ## Evaluation Criteria

-Your solution will be evaluated based on the following criteria:
+To ensure that you feel at ease during the coding challenge, and to achieve the best outcome, please consider the following criteria:

-1. Correctness and completeness of the implementation
+1. Correctness and Completeness: We will assess the accuracy and thoroughness of your implementation.
+It's important to provide a solution that produces the expected results and encompasses all the required functionalities.

-2. Code quality, readability, and organization
+2. Code Quality, Readability, and Organization: We value well-structured and readable code.
+Concentrate on crafting clean, maintainable code that aligns with best practices.
+Enhance readability by appropriately commenting and neatly organizing your code.

-3. Proper use of FastAPI features and best practices
+3. Utilization of FastAPI Features and Best Practices: We urge you to make effective use of FastAPI's features and follow its recommended practices.
+This shows your familiarity with the framework and your ability to exploit its capabilities to build sturdy and efficient applications.

-4. Efficiency and performance of the answer matching algorithm
+4. Efficiency and Performance: We will evaluate the efficacy and speed of your answer matching algorithm.
+Aim to design an algorithm that executes swiftly and scales well, even with extensive datasets.

-5. Scalability and maintainability of the overall solution
+5. Scalability and Maintainability: We are interested in solutions that can be effortlessly scaled and maintained.
+Consider the long-term practicality of your solution and its adaptability to future changes or increased usage.

 ## Submission